sumanthreddym/goodpoints/README.md

 ## How does it help Square's sellers and businesses?

-Consumers are increasingly expecting that companies utilize their position to make a difference, and rewarding customers with charity donations may help you build more meaningful relationships and demonstrate that you're a purpose-driven company.
+Consumers are increasingly expecting that companies utilize their position to make a difference, and rewarding customers to use their points to make charity donations can help you build more meaningful relationships and demonstrate that you're a purpose-driven company.

 There are two advantages to including donations in your reward program:

 #### 1. Boost your brand's image